openl2m/openl2m/docs/faq.rst

 * **Do you support IP v6?**

-Yes, IPv6 is now fully supported.
+Yes and No. IPv6 is now fully supported from a data-collection perspective.
 We read data from the standard SNMP MIBs for IPv6 interface addresses and LLPD neighbors.
 Various API drivers can also read IPv6 data.

+We do NOT (yet) support connecting to devices over IPv6.

 * **What devices are supported and tested?**